-- Item 45 A student who is eligible to graduate must complete the following requirements. - 1.
-Pass the Master Thesis Defense Examination - 2.
+- 1. Pass the Master Thesis Defense Examination - 2.
 Complete the thesis, in compliance with submission guidelines in item 39, and approved by the TGGS Dean - 3.
 Complete the coursework according to the study program with a minimum GPA of 3.00 - 4.
 Pass English Proficiency Examination with score according to the TGGS Regulation and Announcement - 5.
-Publish (or acceptance to be publish) the entire or part(s) of the dissertation in an international academic journal or other accepted academic publications as stated in the TGGS Regulation and Announcement
+Publish (or acceptance to be publish) the entire or part(s) of the thesis in the international conference proceeding (paper) with full paper or an international academic journal or other accepted academic publications as stated in the TGGS Regulation and Announcement